hydroperx/metro.js/README.md

 ### Theming

-By default, the `lightTheme` is used.
-The built-in themes are `lightTheme`, `darkTheme` and `purpleTheme`.
+By default, the `light` theme preset is used.
+Theme presets can be referenced in `ThemePresets`.
 You can provide a specific theme for a React section using:

 ```tsx
 import { ThemeContext } from "@hydroper/metrocomponents";